kyoheiu/felix/README.md

 trash directory: $XDG_CONFIG_HOME/fm/trash
 ```

-Default config file will be created automatically when you launch the program for the first time.
+Default config file, which is [here](src/config.rs), will be created automatically when you launch the program for the first time.

 In config.toml, you can set: